 You can replace the spinach in this alfredo pizza with kale, fresh basil or escarole.
 Fresh basil is my favorite substitute for spinach.

 I’ve added shredded chicken breast that I had leftover from boiling chicken for Chicken Enchiladas.
 Because you’re making a pizza, you won’t need a lot of chicken. ½ cup to 1 full cup is all you will need.

 You can use any leftover chicken.
 If you have some leftover rotisserie chicken, that would be perfect.
 I’ve used canned chicken too.

 I’ve used canned mushrooms.
 You can use fresh mushrooms, if you prefer.
 If you want them fully cooked, though, cut them up well, or precook them.

 Homemade Pizza Dough

-I prefer the homemade pizza dough I make in the bread machine.
-The recipe for Homemade Pizza Dough is here.
-If you want to make your own dough, I recommend that you check out that recipe because it’s in the bread machine and SO EASY!
+I prefer the homemade pizza dough recipe I make in the bread machine.
+If you want to make your own dough, I recommend that you check out my recipe because it’s in the bread machine and SO EASY!

 For more information, be sure to check the recipe details in the attached 24Bite® post.